gscrow/dressipi-com/_posts/2018-03-21-millennial-2020-europe-summit-day-1.markdown

 Pepijn Rijvers, CMO, Booking.com boasted a built-in-house bot that handles 30% of Booking.com’s customer enquiries in under 5 minutes.
 An impressive statistic, however, do we need to be careful of losing that human touch and authenticity?
 On [Day 2](https://dressipi.com/blog/millennial-2020-europe-summit-day-2/) of this event Joe Rohrlich, General Manager of EMEA at Bazaarvoice said that as consumers we look for “*authentic signals*” and are nervous about “*what is real and what isn’t real*”.

 In Pepijn’s opinion, this is where the combination of data and creativity come in.
-He firmly believes that these shouldn’t exist separately, but instead work together - firstly the process and technicalities should be data driven, then comes the creativity tool which adds colour and authenticity to your brand.
+He firmly believes that these shouldn’t exist separately, but instead work together - firstly the process and technicalities should be data driven, then comes the creativity tool which adds color and authenticity to your brand.

 This certainly isn’t a new concept.
 In a [recent interview](https://www.glossy.co/ecommerce/farfetchs-vp-of-creative-yasmin-sewell-fashion-authority-doesnt-come-from-analyzing-data) about her fashion-led vision for Farfetch, Yasmin Sewell Vice President Of Style and Creative told Glossy’s Hilary Milnes, “*Fashion authority doesn’t come from analyzing data*.”
-Dressipi’s Style Director Natalie Theo explored this in [a recent blog post](https://dressipi.com/blog/fashion-plus-data-equals-a-match-made-in-personalisation-heaven/) on the importance of fashion intuition and how combining it with data creates a powerful personalisation solution.
+Dressipi’s Style Director Natalie Theo explored this in [a recent blog post](https://dressipi.com/blog/fashion-plus-data-equals-a-match-made-in-personalization-heaven/) on the importance of fashion intuition and how combining it with data creates a powerful personalization solution.

 ## 2) Building an Authentic Brand is Key to Success